25 Cheap & Free Things To Do In Seattle For First Timers

 • Cultural Institutions: Explore nearby attractions like the Museum of Pop Culture (MoPOP) and Chihuly Garden and Glass (admission fees apply).

-• Free Events: The festivals and events that bring together the community are one of the best parts of the Seattle Center.
-Check the calendar for free concerts, festivals, and cultural events throughout the year.
-Miss no chance to grab hockey or basketball tickets, or attend a free show or performance if you’re not crowd-shy.
-What a great way to experience the culture in Seattle!
+• Free Events: One of the best parts of Seattle Center is the community events and festivals.
+Check the calendar for free concerts, festivals, and cultural events year-round.
+Miss no chance of grabbing hockey or basketball tickets, or attending a free performance.
+It’s a great way to experience Seattle’s culture!

 6. Watch the Sunset at Alki Beach